driesvancraen/flik/README.md

-# Flik - AI Agent Management Platform
+# MindShare - AI Agent Management Platform

 Create, manage, and share your AI agents with ease.